Visual AI Takes Quality Control to a New Level

 Neural Networks – Deep Learning

 Neural Networks (NN) are computational models that accept the input data and output relevant information.
-In order to make the neural network useful (finding the weights for the connection between the neurons and layers), we need to feed the network with some initial training data.
+To make the neural network useful (finding the weights for the connection between the neurons and layers), we need to feed the network with some initial training data.

 The advantage of using neural networks is their power to internally represent training data which leads to the best performance compared to other machine learning models in computer vision.
 However, it brings challenges, such as computational demands, overfitting, and others.